 Any mixed crop in which the plants harmonize with each other is effective against the Colorado potato beetle.
 This makes the potato plant more resistant and, in the event of an infestation, plants can help each other with fragrances.
 Some scents, for example, attract natural predators.
 A high level of biodiversity in the bed therefore automatically increases the resistance of your plants.

-For a good crop rotation, plan pre-crops and post-crops with moderate or low nutrient requirements for a high-yielding crop.
+For a Good Succession Planting, plan pre-crops and post-crops with moderate or low nutrient requirements for a high-yielding crop.

 As potatoes are planted in the bed from April/May, fast-growing crops such as lettuce, spinach, spring onions or radishes are suitable as pre-crops.
 These crops will quickly make room in the bed for your potato plants.